alfille/letter-crash/src/formal.md

 Each player chooses a time randomly (and uniformly) in the interval 0 to *T* seconds.

-If no other player chooses a time less than 1 second after the first time chosen, the ste is **won**
+If no other player chooses a time less than 1 second after the first time chosen, the step is **won**

 ## Full game